-In AC 2019-2020, the target was met as 100% of interns completed the internship with an "A" grade which supported a positive learning experience for the interns.
-Interns demonstrated competencies in professional practice based on the ACPA/NASPA Professional Competency Areas for Student Affairs Educators.
-The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs; demonstrating competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD); incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
+In AC 2021-2022, faculty will modify the mid-term evaluation process with a faculty-developed supplemental interview protocol.
+The interview protocol will determine internship competencies following the ACPA/NASPA Professional Competency Areas for Student Affairs Educators.
+The candidates will be assessed on their ability to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs; demonstrating competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (LPG); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD); incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
+The mid-term supplemental interview protocol will improve the intern's ability to model professional behaviors and characteristics, thereby continuing to push the cycle of improvement forward.